 - Bedding stuff such as sheets, pillows or sleeping bags.

-- The many things you can easily buy in Spain– so long as you don’t insist on your brand from home, you can buy almost anything in Spain including high-quality, inexpensive toiletries and an enormous range of fast and slow fashion.
+- The many things you can easily buy in Spain– so long as you don’t insist on your brand from home, you can buy almost anything in Spain including high-quality, inexpensive toiletries, over-the-counter medications, and an enormous range of fast and slow fashion.
 Bear in mind that upon arrival in both semesters you´ll be landing smack in the middle of traditional sales seasons!
 Many students in the past have decided they might need to overhaul their wardrobes a bit to keep up with stylish Spaniards!

 - Too much stuff–every one agrees on this piece of advice!